ppolv/ba_graph/README.md

 Usage
 -----
-The script takes three argumens
+The script accepts the following argumens
-* -n  Number of nodes in the graph
+* n  Number of nodes in the graph (default 10000)
-* -m  How many edges to create for each node
+* m  How many edges to create for each node (default 10)
-* -s  The format string
+* s  The format string (default {a}\t{b})
-* -d  If present, will at the end print the generated distribution (the distribution of node degrees)
+* d  If present, will at the end print the generated distribution (the distribution of node degrees).

 Note that the script always generate edges in pairs,  a->b, b->a.
 So a -m value of 10, will actually create a network whose average # of edges per node is 20.